sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 >
 > "Lowest common ancestors in trees and directed acyclic graphs" (2005) https://doi.org/10.1016/j.jalgor.2005.08.001

-When there are criss cross merges involved, there can be multiple LCAs.
+When there are crisscross merges involved, there can be multiple LCAs.
 The default solution to this problem in Git is to do recursive LCA on these two until we find a single LCA.
 See [documentation for git-merge-base](https://git-scm.com/docs/git-merge-base).